Interstate 40 in Tennessee: Gulf coastal plain

 Leaving the Memphis area, I-40 enters Fayette County east of Arlington; about 5 mi later, it crosses the Loosahatchie River and adjacent wetlands.
 Over the next 30 mi, the Interstate crosses a level expanse of farmland and some woodlands and swamplands in a straight alignment, bypassing most cities and communities.
-An interchange with SR 59 is at exit 35, which provides access to Covington and Somerville.
+An interchange with SR 59 is near Braden, which provides access to Covington and Somerville.
 The highway enters Haywood County near the site of Ford Motor Company's Blue Oval City manufacturing facility.
 Beyond this point, it turns north and enters Hatchie National Wildlife Refuge; the highway crosses the Hatchie River and a number of streams and swamps in a long straightaway.
 I-40 turns east after the refuge and passes southeast of Brownsville, where it intersects SR 76, SR 19, and US 70.
 The highway then enters Madison County.

 Crossing a mix of level farmland and swamplands, I-40 enters Jackson beyond this point and crosses the South Fork of the Forked Deer River.
 Passing through northern Jackson, the Interstate widens to six lanes and has six urban interchanges.
 In quick succession, the highway intersects US 412, which connects to Alamo and Dyersburg; the US 45 Bypass (US 45 Byp.); and US 45 (North Highland Avenue), which also provides access to Humboldt and Milan.
 The Interstate passes through a residential area and reaches US 70, which connects to Huntingdon.
 I-40 then shrinks back to four lanes.

 The highway continues east-northeast through farmland and woodlands with low, rolling hills.
 After entering Henderson County, I-40 crosses the Middle Fork of the Forked Deer River.
 It intersects SR 22, a major north–south corridor in West Tennessee which accesses Lexington and Huntington, near the town of Parkers Crossroads.
 The Interstate then crosses the Big Sandy River before proceeding through the northern half of Natchez Trace State Park.
 Over the next few miles, the highway transitions several times between Henderson and Carroll counties before entering Decatur County.
 It reaches US 641/SR 69, another major north–south corridor connecting Camden and Decaturville, at the Decatur–Benton county line.
 About 6 mi later, the Interstate descends about 300 ft on a steep grade over 1 mi into the Western Valley of the Tennessee River; the westbound lanes have a truck-climbing lane.
 Entering Tennessee National Wildlife Refuge at the bottom of the grade, I-40 crosses Kentucky Lake, a Tennessee River reservoir, on the 0.5 mi Jimmy Mann Evans Memorial Bridge into Middle Tennessee.